thaidn/tink-examples/helloworld/java/README.md

 This is a command-line tool that can encrypt and decrypt small files with AES128-GCM.

-It demonstrates the basic steps of using Tink, namely loading key material, obtaining a primitive, and using the primitive to do crypto.
+It demonstrates the basic steps of using Tink, namely generating or loading key material, obtaining a primitive, and using the primitive to do crypto.

-It also shows how one can add a dependency on Tink using Maven or Bazel.
+It also shows how to add a dependency on Tink using Maven (see pom.xml) and Bazel (see WORKSPACE).

 ## Build and run